UDADeveloper/udacapidocs/docs/README.md

 actionLink: /guide/
 features:
 - title: Real-Time Data Monitoring
-  details: An innovative data collection and monitoring system on near to real time for all you surveys.
+  details: An innovative data collection and monitoring system on near to real time for all your surveys.
 - title: Data Consistency Checks
   details: Easily build any complexity of cross checks of your data while collecting surveys and control of your data.
 - title: Geo-Referenced Analysis